-A condition that ensures that the TDNN estimator does not become essentially equivalent to a DNN estimator restricts the ratio of the kernel orders.
-This assumption is thus more of a guard rail to ensure that the estimator does not degenerate to the point where the two-scale component becomes effectively redundant. \begin{asm}[Bounded Ratio of Kernel-Orders] \mbox{}\\* There is a constant $\mathfrak{c} \in (0,1/2)$ such that the ratio of kernel orders is bounded in the following way.
+A bounded-ratio condition prevents the TDNN estimator from degenerating into an effectively single-scale DNN estimator. \begin{asm}[Bounded Ratio of Kernel-Orders] \mbox{}\\* There is a constant $\mathfrak{c} \in (0,1/2)$ such that the ratio of kernel orders is bounded in the following way.